hotianbexuanto/PhiZone-Player-Construct/README.md

 }
 ```

 Notice that there are two events that share the same shader code.
-This is a workaround when you want to apply the same shader to objects that are not adjacent on the z axis.
+This is a workaround when you want to apply the same shader to objects that are not adjacent on the Z axis.

 </details>